matobinder/demo-minitest-issue/README.md

 So I have Gemfile locked down to 1.1.18 in this example.
 If you run "rake"

-You will see that it does create the target/unit directory as specified in the Rakefile for CI_REPORTS But doesn't crate any xml file reports
+You will see that it does create the target/unit directory as specified in the Rakefile for CI_REPORTS.
+But doesn't crate any xml file reports(should be jsut one)

 If you edit the Gemfile, swap arround the 1.1.18 for 1.1.17 verison for minitest-reporters.
 Rerun ```bundle install```